ernesto-butto/catwizard-blog/_posts/2018-11-08-integrations.md

 > ...
 Yet most people take for granted this unique, irreplaceable, and necessary resource.
 Nothing else, perhaps, distinguishes effective executives as much as their tender loving care of time.

-However systems, if used correctly, are pockets of time, they can bring time wealth in your live, and by consequence to every part of your life and business, and system integrations and all their derivatives are one of the most proven ways of saving time to executives, employees, customers and providers.
+Yes, the best executives in the world go to great lenghts to learn how to use their time where it matter most, where it makes a difference.

+However, there is a way to use systems to create pockets of time for everyone in the business, for every customer, employee, provider, manager, stakeholder...
+And the way is to integrate their data, to provide beutiful and useful information.

+This way man can do a miracle.
+To save time, to be wealthier, happier, productive... but we have to learn how to use such power, so we can use it to serve us.

+*“Every business is a software business”* said Watts S. Humphrey, the father of quality in software and CMMI 2 decades ago, and it's repeated by The CEO of Microsoft, Satya Nadella today:

+> “Every company is a software company.
+You have to start thinking and operating like a digital company.
+It’s no longer just about procuring one solution and deploying one.
+It’s not about one simple software solution.
+It’s really you yourself thinking of your own future as a digital company.”

+## Different faces of system integrations

+Business Intellegence (B.I.),  Enterprise Resource Planning or ERP (Think SAP software), Product Information Management (P.I.M), Master Data Management (M.D.M), even Zappier, are all faces of the same beast, however these sytems require human cleverness and creativity for them to be useful in your situation.

+Just as a powerful drug, systems can do wonders if prescribed correctly, and wreack havocks if applied incorrectly.

 ## A back story
 My wife and I came out of the dentist office.
-She went for a check-in but they had to operate, and ended up druged, and desoriented.
+She went for a check-in but they had to operate, she ended up druged, and desoriented.

 "Make sure she takes this drug in the next hour or so, else the pain will bring her to tears once the sedative wears off, there is a pharmacy right in front of the building, but you know, lately patient have told me the drug is hard to find"